bbhtt/gh-site-source/content/microposts.md

 Small thoughts, rants and vents

+#### 2026-07-24T05:40:00+05:30

+I keep saying this in class, people agree, and then somehow forget it.

+Unless a math question explicitly asks for the answer in a particular form, you are under no obligation to simplify it.

+5C2 is just as valid an answer as 10.
+27!/26! is just as valid as 27.
+If an exact answer contains irrationals or rational fractions etc., keeping it in exact form is mathematically correct and preferable to using an approximation.
+I might go ahead and say that in the last case questions shouldn't even try to ask for an approximate solution.

+I have always awarded full marks for these.
+After a stage, exams are not meant to test routine algebra or arithmetic.
+For the same reason, I don't require a scientific calculator, and I try to write exams that don't require one.

 #### 2026-07-19T11:04:00+05:30

 I think my biggest mistake was choosing to contribute to projects started by other people.
 In the end, it's always _their_ show, and somehow people come to think you're beholden to them simply because you joined, were invited, or were brought on board etc.